klusta-team/spikedetekt/README.md

 2) Probefiles:
 ---------------
 A probe file is a text file containing the information pertaining to the spatial arrangement of electrodes on the probe.
+For each shank, give the pairs of neighbouring channel pairs that make up the probe's adjacency graph.
 This information is presented in the following form:

 The general form of a .probe file for a multi-shank probe should take the following form: